Kidangannoor: Demographics

 Kidangannur population in 2019/2020 is between 13,836 and 17,117 and total households residing are 3,965.

-Famous personalities
+Notable people

 Kidangannoor is located at Thiruvabharana Patha of Lord Ayyappan.
 It is 4 km away from Aranmula.
 Pallimukathu Devi Temple is at Kidangannoor.
 It is the birthplace of the father of modern Malayalam, Rev. George Mathan.
 Mathan wrote the first grammar book in Malayalam called "Malayanmayude Vyakaranam" and other books like "Satyavadakhedam", "Marumakkathaya Sampradayam" and many others.
 He did most of his writing in his ancestral house in Kidangannoor, although he spent most of his life in Mallapally and Kottayam.
 He worked tirelessly with Rev.Hermann Gundert and other priests to save Malayalam from the onslaught of Tamil, which was the official language in Kerala at that time.

-Matt Matthews, a writer, publisher, poet and editor is also from Kidangannoor.
-He hails from George Mathen’s family.
-Matt is an editor of a number of international research journals including Gulf Agriculture magazine, Food Business Gulf & Middle East, Livestock and Poultry Business Middle East, Travel Business Middle East.
-He is regularly hosted by many trade agencies around the globe especially related to agriculture and food sectors.
-He was honored by former Indian agriculture minister Mr Shard Pawar in 2005 for his great contributions to the Indian and global agriculture sectors.